oneforawe/react-ts/README.md

   otherwise the weather component will not show weather reports.

 6. Semi-Optional:
-  Read the [development notes](./doc/Development.md) and install the recommended VSCode extensions.
-(Automatic linting while editing with VSCode and its extensions is part of the point of this repo, though the code will run without installing the extensions.)
+  Read the [development notes](./doc/Development.md) and install the latest version of VSCode and the recommended VSCode extensions.
+(Automatic linting while editing with VSCode and its extensions is part of the point of this repo, though the code should still run without installing the extensions.)

 7. Run the app (in development mode).
   `npm start`